 Sales for the Corporation's Metal Treatment segment totaled \$110.9 million for the first six months of 2006, up 11% when compared with \$100.0 million for the comparable period of 2005.
 The 2006 acquisition contributed \$2.1 million of incremental sales in the first six months of 2006, while organic sales growth was 10%.
 The organic growth was due to strong sales growth from our global shot peening services, which contributed \$5.5 million, and higher heat treating sales of \$3.0 million.
 Shot peen forming services on wing skins for Airbus drove the commercial aerospace market sales increase of \$2.2 million, while sales of shot peening services to the North American defense market increased \$0.9 million.
-Shot peening sales also experienced modest sales gains in the oil and gas and power generation markets, while sales growth in the European automotive and general industrial markets were offset by reduced volumes in the same North American markets.
+Shot peening sales growth in the European automotive and general industrial markets were offset by reduced volumes in the same North American markets.
 Heat treating sales experienced increases across all markets served due to strengthening economic conditions.
 The coatings division experienced organic growth of \$1.1 million primarily from the commercial aerospace market on increased customer production of new aircraft.
 In addition, foreign currency translation adversely impacted sales for the first six months of 2006 by \$1.5 million, as compared to the prior year period.